5 reasons responsible and ethical investing is here to stay

 Adding to this trend of greater transparency, over the last 10 years advances in technology has seen the rise of citizen journalism.
 That is, empowered citizens and consumers with portable equipment to film and photograph incidences, actively holding governments and companies to account.

-An example of this was when the base metals and energy trading company Trafigura continued to irresponsibility dump toxic waste in Côte d’Ivoire.
+An example of this was when the base metals and energy trading company Trafigura continued to irresponsibly dump toxic waste in Côte d’Ivoire.
 The company took legal action against journalists attempting to cover this in the media, prompting citizen journalists to step in and expose the company’s irresponsible actions.
 A trend that is only growing with the increase of technology and social media platforms.

 4. Generational shifts and wealth transfer Generation ‘fix-it’ was a name recently coined for millennials and generation Z who are campaigning for greater responsibility from companies, particularly with regard to the climate crisis.
 Greta Thunberg has been an inspiration and voice to these generations who, as mentioned in the point previously, are holding companies and governments to account.